ibm-cloud-docs/cloud-object-storage/tutorials/cli/provisioning-cos-service-instance.md

-# Provision a COS Service Instance
+# Create a service instance

 ## Obtain IAM Token for Administrator (Owner)